Chicago and North Western Railway: Short-lived steam program

 By 1981, following the start of the early 1980s recession and the bankruptcy of the Milwaukee Road, public opinion on railroads around the Milwaukee area was beginning to sour.
 In response, management of the C&NW explored options to generate public awareness that the C&NW was still a healthy company.
 Manager of the railroad's Wisconsin Division, Chris Burger, pitched the idea of the railroad hosting a steam excursion program, using steam locomotive No. 1385 from the Mid-Continent Railway Museum.
 Because of the recession, C&NW President James R. Wolfe only approved a limited operation, instead of a full-blown program.

 The steam tour took place in May 1982, dubbed the "Prosperity Special", to promote the C&NW's locomotive and rolling stock upgrades.
-As a result of the Prosperity Special’s success, additional steam tours took place in the ensuing years throughout Wisconsin, Minnesota, Iowa, and Illinois.
+As a result of the Prosperity Specials success, additional steam tours took place in the ensuing years throughout Wisconsin, Minnesota, Iowa, and Illinois.
 Some of the trains used C&NW track rights to travel over Milwaukee Road and Burlington Northern trackage.
 The final steam tour took place in 1987, during the centennial of the City of Chicago.
 By which time, there was an insurance crisis within the railroad industry.
 The railroad's management had also changed, and enthusiasm on the C&NW to operate steam tours was lost.